Billplz/Billplz-for-WooCommerce/readme.txt

 = 3.28.0 =
 * NEW: Support order refunds via Billplz payment order
+* NEW: Added compatibility for WooCommerce High-Performance Order Storage (HPOS)
 * FIXED: Retrieve the customer's name from the checkout page instead of their profile information for a logged-in customer
 * FIXED: Duplicate admin notices when saving the plugin settings